mdochertyastro/masters_project/journal/weekly_diary/week3.md

 - [ ] get all bibtex for current artciles
 - [x] delete submodules and get 3 proper repos
 - [ ] start planning techpaper (set up planning webspace for 3 pubs)
+- [ ] set up a nice ordered database of articles and their bib's.
+Good names for each article followed by their link incase I lose track

 ## End of Day Thoughts:

 ## Morning Session:

 ## Afternoon Session:

+Talked to Hunter on teams and have some notes.
+First, he is happy and eager for me to translate it in Torch. (need to learn tf first to learn ML then specialise in torch.)
+Also, post-commits the cpnest and requirements.txt issues are solved and when the new pip-2020-resolver rolls out in a few weeks nopthing should break.

 ## Evening Session:

 ---